pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/packaging/packaging_guidelines.rst

 Architecture Support
 --------------------

 Pardus support two different architechtures (x86 (32 bit), x86_64 (64 bit)), packages must successfully compile and build into binary pisis on at least one supported architecture.
+If the package could not be compile for a specific architecture it should be specified in `pspec.xml file <http://developer.pardus.org.tr/guides/packaging/howto_create_pisi_packages.html#different-pspec-xml-file-tags>`_.

 Building Packages
 ^^^^^^^^^^^^^^^^^

 Pardus Linux Distribution has a build system, buildfarm.
-Buildfarm is automatically build the pacakages.
+Buildfarm is automatically build the packages.
 During building of a package automatically, all type of information send to buildfarm@pardus.org.tr list.
 These package messages send by its release and architecture types.

 Type of massages send: